Tips for cycling Seoul to Busan for first time bike-packers

 There were many places to stay on route and there seemed to be several types of accommodation available:

 Honestly, by far the best value places to stay were the 'love hotels'.
-They were always clean, modern, had good sized rooms with ensuites, and had large TVs usually with Netflix (just don't press the red buttons on the remote).
+They obviously catered to a specific clientele that were not bikepackers, but they were always clean, modern, had good sized rooms with ensuites, and had large TVs usually with Netflix (just don't press the red buttons on the remote).
 The only difficulty we had with these places was there was sometimes limited service at reception.
 This is on purpose - most lobbies had a touch screen where you could rent a room on the spot without any human contact.
 As we booked ahead online finding someone to actually give us our room keys was sometimes an issue, but we always ended up finding a staff member and figuring it out.
+These were usually between 22,600 to 50,000 KRW a night ($25-$55AUD, $16-$35USD, €16-33Euro, £13-28GBP, $22-50CAD).

 At each place we stayed we were able to arrange to store our bikes either in the garage area or a storage area near the lobby.

-For booking rooms online we found Agoda had more listings and options in Korea than Expedia or Booking.com.
+For booking rooms online we found Agoda had more listings and options in South Korea than Expedia or Booking.com.

 Cars and intersections

-When there are no traffic lights, stop signs, or yield/give-way signs it appears everyone approaching the intersection slows right down and, as one person I asked later put it, "play a cautious game of chicken".
+When there are no traffic lights, stop signs, or yield/give-way signs it appears everyone approaching an intersection slows right down and, as one person I asked later put it, "play a cautious game of chicken".
 Basically, you all kind of "merge" through the intersection, though busses and trucks seem to have a priority for right of way.

 Pedestrians